 Day 3 Altanta - Augusta - Charleston

 Leave Atlanta today and head west to Augusta.
 Augusta is the second oldest city in Georgia and is home to the prestigious Masters golf tournament.
-In the afternoon, we will arrive in historic Charleston.
-You will have time to stroll down the cobblestone walkways and admire the fine architecture.
-In the evening, you may want to enjoy a romantic carriage ride or a sunset cruise (optional).
+In the late afternoon, you will arrive in Charleston one of the most historic and charming cities of the South.
+For evening activities, you may wish to consult your Tour Director for the possibilities.

-Day 4 Charleston
+Day 4 Charleston – Antebellum Plantation - Savannah

-Day 5 Charleston - Savannah
+Day 5 Savannah

 Today, enjoy the charm of Savannah, once the world’s largest cotton port.
 When cotton was king, Savannah controlled the prices of the world cotton market at her cotton exchange.
-Founder James Oglethorpe laid out the city squares.
+Founder James Oglethorpe laid out the famed city squares.
 The Civil War destroyed a large portion of Georgia, but Savannah was spared.
-Numerous buildings around the tree-shaded squares are hundreds of years old.
-Many of them are very well preserved and some remain open to the public.
-You will enjoy a historical guided walking tour (included) to learn more about the fascinating history of the Antebellum residences.
-The old cotton warehouses that line the river are now converted into shops and little restaurants, frequented by locals and tourist alike.
+Numerous buildings around the tree-shaded squares are hundreds of years old; providing the setting for the popular novel “Midnight in the Garden of Good and Evil.”

-Day 6 Savannah - St Augustine - Tallahassee
+Day 6 Savannah - Montgomerey

 Day 8 New Orleans

-The day is yours to explore the charm and excitement of one of America’s most unique cities and for you to take in the French flavor and grandeur of New Orleans.
+The day is yours to explore the charm and excitement of one of America’s most unique cities and for you to take in the French flavour and grandeur of New Orleans.
 May we suggest starting the day with a visit to a working plantation (optional), or explore the French Quarter with its trademark wrought iron balconies overlooking the narrow cobblestone streets.

 Day 9 New Orleans - Baton Rouge - Natchez

 This morning, we will travel to the capitol of Louisiana, Baton Rouge, and conduct a brief city tour.
 From there, we will travel via the historic Natchez Trace Parkway to Natchez.
 The parkway is a 444-mile drive through exceptional scenery and years of Native American and European history.
 Natchez is the oldest European settlement on the Mississippi River.
-Before the Civil War, wealthy plantation owners from Louisiana built magnificent Antebellum homes here because the area was considered safer from flooding.
+Before the Civil War, wealthy plantation owners from Louisiana built magnificent antebellum homes here because the area was considered safer from flooding.
 This afternoon, we will visit one of the homes and learn about the wealth of these 19th century millionaires.

-Day 10 Natchez - Memphis
+Day 10 Natchez - Mississippi River Valley – Memphis

 Leave Natchez and drive on to Memphis, home of ‘Sun Records’.
 As a large river port, it was one of the most important links in the cotton trade before the Civil War.
 Memphis is also known as the “home of the blues.”
 A brief city tour will take you to the city’s liveliest street, Beale Street, where the blues and other types of music are played nightly in almost a dozen clubs.
 Travel along historic Front Street, known as Cotton Row in the days when cotton traders and merchants conducted business here.
 Of course, no visit to Memphis would be complete without a visit to Graceland, the home of Elvis Presley (optional).